 For a unique vantage point of Dana Point’s entire coastline, hop aboard the Spirit of Dana Point, a 118-foot replica of a 1770s private schooner that sails from the Ocean Institute, a marine science and maritime history center.
-The educational institution also offers tidepool hikes led by a naturalist, kayak tours around the Dana Point Harbor, bioluminescence night cruises (summer only), and whale and marine life tours.

 In addition to the Ritz-Carlton, you have your pick of gorgeous coastal properties throughout Dana Point.
 Waldorf Astoria Monarch Beach Resort & Club boasts a championship golf course and luxury spa, Laguna Cliffs Marriot Resort & Spa provides contemporary comforts and a family-friendly pool area, and the DoubleTree Suites by Hilton Doheny Beach offers separate living spaces in their modern-meets-beachy suites.